SmarterApp/AP_TestAuthoring/README.md

 * `testauth.security.profile=dev` -
 * `testauth.languages=Afar|aar|Abkhazian|abk|Achinese|ace...` - Pipe-delimited list of supported languages in Test Authoring, e.g. Name|three-letter-official-abbreviation.

+#### Clustered Environment properties
+These are *optional* properties which are used when configuring a clustered environment behind a load balancer (LB).
+To activate clustered environment support, simply change the active profile setenv as follows: change `spring.profiles.active` from `server.singleinstance` to `server.loadbalanced`.
+Furthermore, you will need to set these key/value pairs appropriately:

+* `testauth.loadbalanced.url.scheme` - {this should be http or https}
+* `testauth.loadbalanced.server.name` - {the loadbalancer’s name}
+* `testauth.loadbalanced.server.port` - {if your server requires a port, include it here, otherwise put 80 in as the default}
+* `testauth.loadbalanced.includeServerPortInRequestURL` - {boolean true/false value which indicates if the port should be included to resolve the server}
+* `testauth.loadbalanced.server.rest.contextpath` - {REST context name. e.g.: "/testauth.rest"}
+* `testauth.loadbalanced.server.webapp.contextpath` - {webapp context name. e.g.: "/testauth.webapp".
+Leave this blank if you are using ROOT as webapp context name}

 Notes:

 * The REST module contains all of the domain beans used to model the Test Authoring data as well as code used as search beans to create Mongo queries